zmkfirmware/zmk/app/boards/shields/duckboard/README.md

 ## ZMK Firmware adapted for duckboard/nice!nano combo

-Last Updated: 3 April 2021
+Last Updated: 19 April 2021

-**_warning:_** this is beta firmware, some features may have bugs

-Please message me on [discord](https://discord.gg/K3SJrtN5PJ) if you find any bugs
+**_notice:_** This firmware has been tested and validated, but continues to be updated on a regular basis.
+If you encounter any issues, please message me on [discord](https://discord.gg/K3SJrtN5PJ) to report any bugs.

 Credit for the ZMK Firmware to [The ZMK Contributors](https://zmkfirmware.dev/)
 Hardware credit for the duckboard to [doodboard](https://doodboard.xyz/)